Do You Need an Audio Interface for Studio Monitors?

 What are studio monitors?

-Studio monitors are speakers that are designed to work in a recording studio or as part of a sound recording and playback setup.
+Studio monitors are speakers designed to work in a recording studio or as part of a music production and playback setup.

 Studio monitors are designed differently from regular speaker systems.
-This is because they need to reproduce sound accurately—with sonic accuracy—and not just in a way that sounds good for listening to recorded music.
+This is because they need to reproduce sound accurately, i.e., with sonic accuracy, and not just in a way that sounds good for listening to recorded music.

-One of the key features of studio monitors relates to whether they are active or passive—that is, whether they include an in-built amplifier or not.
+One of the key features of studio monitors relates to whether they are active or passive, i.e., whether they include a built-in amplifier (active) or not (passive).

-Most studio monitors designed for home setups are active and include an in-built amplifier.
+Most studio monitors designed for home setups are active and include a built-in amplifier.

 What is an audio interface?

-An audio interface sits at the heart of any sound recording system that uses computer technology.
+An audio interface sits at the heart of most sound recording systems that use computer technology.

-Audio interfaces can serve a range of purposes, such as bringing together several voice and instrument inputs, but their primary purpose is to convert analog audio signals to digital signals and vice-versa.
+Audio interfaces serve a range of purposes, such as bringing together several voice and instrument inputs, but one of their key functions is to convert analog audio signals to digital audio signals (ADC) and vice-versa (DAC).

 Analog-to-digital conversion (ADC) is what allows instrument and voice inputs (analog) to be transferred to computers (digital) for editing and processing.
 Similarly, digital-to-analog conversion (DAC) transfers information from a computer system (digital) to outputs that can be heard by human ears (analog).

 Audio interfaces are not necessary for recording or playback if computer (digital) processing is not a part of the system.
-However, most modern systems include a computer processing stage—through the use of a digital audio workstation (DAW), for instance—and hence use an audio interface as a part of the workflow.
+However, most modern systems include a computer processing stage—usually with a digital audio workstation (DAW)—and use an audio interface as a part of the workflow.

-As it happens, most computers include an in-built sound card that can do ADC and DAC processing, so an audio interface isn’t strictly required if a computer sound card can be used.
+As it happens, most computers include a built-in sound card that can do ADC and DAC processing, so an audio interface isn’t strictly required if a computer sound card can be used.

-(The “sound card” may simply be a “sound chip” built into the computer’s motherboard—we’ll refer to both possibilities as a sound card.)
+(The “sound card” may simply be a “sound chip” built into the computer’s motherboard—we’ll refer to both possibilities as a “sound card” in this article.)

-But the processing power and quality of output of these sound cards are typically inferior to an audio interface, so audio interfaces are preferred for studio setups where sound quality is important.
+But the processing power and output quality of these sound cards are typically inferior to an audio interface, so audio interfaces are preferred for studio setups where sound quality is important.

 Using studio monitors without an audio interface